AloneTogetherY/text-to-image-synthesis/README.md

-# Exploring GAN-CLS and MS-GAN with a bird-dataset
+# Exploring GAN-CLS and MSGAN with a bird-dataset

 I combine the GAN-CLS by Reed et al. [1] and the MS-GAN by Mao et al. [2] and experiment with the caltech bird-dataset.
 I experimented with the GAN architecture proposed by Ledig et al [3].